-Relax in your tube as you head down Blackbeard's River.
+Relax in your tube as you float along Blackbeard's River.

 Across the bridge from the wading pool is Blackbeard’s Pirate Fort.
 Listen out for the cannons to know when the ginormous bucket is about to dump 1,000 gallons of water on swashbucklers standing below.
 No seats were available around the pool area, so we joined the crowd waiting for Blackbeard's River.
 Although we had to wait close to 15 minutes for a double tube, it was worth every minute.
 It’s a lazy river crossed with waves, rapids, waterfalls, and water bombs.
 I could have easily done two or more loops, but my daughter was ready for more action.

 Pirate’s Escape, Pirate’s Plunge, and the Black Hole are three of the Land of Make Believe’s extreme water slides; the Sidewinder features an unbelievable four story drop, the only slide of its kind in New Jersey.
 Lines are long (with steep steps to climb), so pack your patience for these elevated, looping, hair-raising water slides.